philipmorg/Marketing-For-Self-Made-Experts/chapters/04-The-DR-Brand-Conflict.md

 # The Conflict Between Brand & Direct Response Marketing

+{NOTE: add in the idea of authority as expertise + trust (ht Bob L.) and talk about how DR can undermine authority by reducing trust, even though the expertise remains the same.
+This trust-reduction is the mechanism by which authority is undermined.}

 The genre expectations around valuable expertise conflict with direct response marketing.
 In fact, if you're a genuine expert who uses direct response marketing, you can undermine the perceived value of your own expertise.
 Brand marketing is largely free from these kinds of conflicts.

 Let's explore why this is.